H-Root/react-weather-app/README.md

 # Getting Started with Create React App

-# IF YOU WANT TO TEST IT ON YOUR LOCAL MACHINE PLEASE MAKE SURE TO GENERATE A NEW API KEY FROM [Open Weather Map](https://home.openweathermap.org/api_keys).
+# IF YOU WANT TO TEST IT ON YOUR LOCAL MACHINE PLEASE MAKE SURE TO GENERATE A NEW API KEY FROM [Open Weather Map](https://home.openweathermap.org/api_keys) AND REPLACE IT WITH THE OLD ONE IN .env FILE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).